OU Board of Regents to Meet in Norman

 FOR IMMEDIATE RELEASE

-NORMAN – Renovation, improvements and an addition to fine arts facilities at the University of Oklahoma are among topics to be discussed by the OU Board of Regents at its regular meeting Thursday, Dec.
-3.
+NORMAN – The naming of the University of Oklahoma College of Law south oval drive and the Imhoff Road reconstruction project are among topics to be discussed by the OU Board of Regents at its regular meeting Wednesday and Thursday, March 26 and 27, in Norman.

-The next regular meeting of the OU Board of Regents is scheduled for Jan.
-28 and 29 in Norman.
+The next regular meeting of the OU Board of Regents is currently scheduled for May 8 and 9 in Norman.

 OU Student Named Goldwater Scholar